astronomer/docs/astro/cli/troubleshoot-your-local-airflow-environment.md

 description: Run commands in your local Airflow environment to troubleshoot running DAGs and tasks.
 ---

 Some issues with a local Astro project can be solved only after running your local Airflow environment with `astro dev start`.
-For example, one of your DAGs might cause an error in your Airflow scheduler, which you can only know by triggering the task and checking your scheduler logs.

 This document explains how to use Astro CLI commands to interact with a locally running Airflow environment and troubleshoot issues.
-Astronomer recommends troubleshooting after after successfully testing your Astro project.

 ## View Airflow component logs